AG Jeans

 AG Adriano Goldschmied or AG Jeans is an American clothing company with a focus on denim apparel created with sustainable manufacturing methods.
 Founded in 2000 in Los Angeles, California, the company is owned by its co-founder Yul Ku, whose Koos Manufacturing previously produced jeans for several well-known brands.
 AG Jeans was also co-founded by Italian designer Adriano Goldschmied who left the company in 2004 and sold his share of the business, as well as his namesake brand, to Ku.
-The company has 16 retail stores across the United States and a new location on Madison Avenue in New York expected to open in late 2020.
+The company has 17 retail stores across the United States including a location on Madison Avenue in New York opened in late 2020.
 Since 2010, AG Jeans has implemented a number of sustainability measures at its facilities including a water-filtration system that allows it to operate almost entirely on recycled water.

 History

 AG Jeans was founded in Downtown Los Angeles in 2000 by Italian designer Adriano Goldschmied and Korean-American jeans manufacturer Yul Ku.
 The company was initially a collaboration between Goldschmied and Ku's Koos Manufacturing, a producer of denim apparel for several brands including Abercrombie & Fitch, Banana Republic, Gap, J.Crew, and Lucky Brand.
 The company's apparel entered the market in September 2001.
 In 2004, Ku bought out Goldschmied for full ownership of AG, including the brand name.

 The company experienced a decline in business from 2004 to 2008, with retailers Nordstrom and Anthropologie both stopping their purchases from AG.
 Several creative directors were hired to replace Goldschmied before the appointment of Ku's son, Samuel Ku, in 2008.
 He introduced the company's "boyfriend" style of jeans and implemented several changes, beginning a resurgence in the business.

 AG Jeans has focused on sustainability as its chief distinguishing feature as a brand since 2010.
 By 2014, its facilities began using energy-efficient cloth washers and upgraded to dryers that reused heat.
 In 2016, its headquarters were retrofitted with solar panels.
 In 2017, it upgraded its use of laser technology to distress jeans.
 In 2019, the company installed a water-recycling system that reduced its water waste and allows it operate almost entirely on recycled water.

 In January 2015, AG Jeans collaborated with model and designer Alexa Chung to create a line of jeans.
 Chung and AG Jeans organized a number of debut parties in London, New York, and Los Angeles to celebrate the release of the line inspired by fashion of the 1960s and 1970s.

 In 2019, AG Jeans announced a 12-month partnership with Water For People, a nonprofit organization working towards increased access to water in developing countries.
 The brand released a collection of apparel in collaboration with Swiss contemporary artist Blanda and up to $100,000 of revenue generated from the collaboration donated to Water For People.

 In April 2020, AG Jeans donated $1 million to the L.A.
 County Response Fund setup by the California Community Foundation to help community clinics and hospitals in responding to the COVID-19 pandemic.